 But beyond these technical benefits, SSL plays a pivotal role in shaping user trust and retention.

-When users see the padlock icon or "https://" in the URL, it immediately signals that your SaaS platform is secure.
+When users see the padlock icon or "https://" in the URL, it immediately signals that your platform is secure.
 This visual cue reassures users that their data is safe, reducing hesitation during sign-ups, logins, or transactions.

 To maximize the benefits of SSL, follow these best practices: